dgkanatsios/AksNodePublicIP/README.md

 ### Create and assign IPs to existing VMs/worker Nodes

 When this is finished, you need to create and assign Public IPs to the Virtual Machines/worker nodes that already exist in the cluster.
 To do this, we have created a Function called *runonce*.
 You can run the Function from inside the Azure Portal (in the Azure Functions blade) or get its url ([instructions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function)) and call it from a web browser or an automated solution.
 Again, this may take some time.
 When it's done, all your existing VMs in the AKS cluster have Public IPs.

+You may need to run the *runonce* Function again if you upgrade Kubernetes version in your cluster.

 ### Create the Event Grid integration